bitmakerlabs/reception/README.md

 Reception is a Rails application for persisting visitor data and is a companion web service for the [Reception iOS App](https://github.com/bitmakerlabs/reception-react-native)

+## _Help Wanted_

+If you would like to get involved in development, check out the TODO at the bottom, fork the repo, create a branch, open a pull request.

 ## Slack integration

 We are using the `slack-ruby-client` gem to communicate with the Slack Web API.